elangovana/object-tracking/README.md

 # Known issues
 1. No multi-gpu training support, only makes use of single gpu

-2. Because we are using pretrained models, the model size is quite large and the batch size we can fit into GPU memory is just 8.
+2. Because we are using pretrained models, the model size is quite large and the batch size we can fit into GPU memory is just 8 on a P3 instance.
 So need to implement gradient accumulation

 3. Sagemaker trainining makes use of SPOT instances, need to implement checkpointing to resume training when interrupted